d12frosted/elpa-mirror/gnu/cape-readme.txt

   │ (setq-local completion-at-point-functions
   │ 	    (list (cape-capf-prefix-length #'cape-dabbrev 2)))
   │
+  │ ;; Example 3: Named Capf
+  │ (defalias 'cape-dabbrev-min-2 (cape-capf-prefix-length #'cape-dabbrev 2))
+  │ (setq-local completion-at-point-functions (list #'cape-dabbrev-min-2))
+  │
-  │ ;; Example 3: Define a defensive Dabbrev Capf, which accepts all inputs.
+  │ ;; Example 4: Define a defensive Dabbrev Capf, which accepts all inputs.
   │ ;; If you use Corfu and `corfu-auto=t', the first candidate won't be auto │ ;; selected even if `corfu-preselect-first=t'!
 You can use this instead of │ ;; `cape-dabbrev'.